Invader Zim: Voice acting

 Richard Steven Horvitz was the third and final casting choice for Zim.

 When casting voice actors for Invader Zim, Vasquez did not want actors who were just capable of doing zany voices because it sounded less natural to him.
 He made a point to cast people with speaking voices that were naturally distinct and out of the ordinary so that the cast did not have to do unnatural voices, but could instead just speak naturally.

 Mark Hamill was originally hired to do the voice of Zim for the pilot episode, but was replaced before the pilot was shown to Nickelodeon executives because Vasquez felt his voice did not feel right for the character.
 Hamill was replaced by voice acting professional Billy West, who remained the voice of Zim for the pilot.
 After the show was picked up for a full series, Vasquez decided to replace West with Richard Steven Horvitz (who was already voicing the character of Daggett on fellow Nickelodeon series, The Angry Beavers), saying that West was "too well known" and that he wanted all of the voices for the main characters to be unique and not voices people had heard before.
-Also, due to Futurama still being on the air at the time, Vasquez did not want the same voice actor to be the lead in two contemporaneous sci-fi comedies.
+Also, because Futurama was still on the air at the time, Vasquez did not want the same voice actor to be the lead in two concurrent sci-fi comedies.

 Vasquez wanted someone with no experience in voice acting to play the part of GIR, as a reflection of how broken and messed up GIR really is.
 Vasquez wanted someone who sounded unprofessional, but all of the actors who auditioned for GIR were "good actors" who just did a "stock crazy robot voice", which he found dissatisfying.
 Vasquez then asked his friend, Rosearik Rikki Simons, who was working with him on his comic called I Feel Sick at the time, to try to audition for GIR, saying he "couldn't screw it up anymore than anyone else".
 Simons did a few different voices for his audition for GIR, including one where he was trying to imitate his mother-in-law, but decided it was too "shrieky".
-He then remembered when he used to play with hand puppets with his father as a kid and tried to do one of those voices.
-Simons was also a colorist on Invader Zim and in November 1998, the same month he auditioned for GIR, he also helped color the pilot episode.
-Vasquez said he gave Simons the part of GIR because he was "bad at it", and that fit the character.
+He then remembered when he used to play with hand puppets with his father as a kid, and tried to do one of those voices.
+Simons was also a colorist on Invader Zim, and in November 1998, the same month he auditioned for GIR, he also helped color the pilot episode.
+Vasquez said he gave Simons the part of GIR because he was "bad at it" and that fit the character.
 When voicing GIR, Simons' voice was edited to make it sound higher-pitched and metallic.
-While Simons eventually learned to perform the voice without the high-pitch editing, the metallic quality still had to be added.
+While Simons eventually learned to perform the voice without the high-pitched editing, the metallic quality still had to be added.
 Unedited versions of Simons' voice-overs can be heard in voice recordings for the unfinished episodes.